yafyx/weather-data-scraping/README.md

    The script will generate a CSV file named `weather_data.csv` in the same directory as the script.

-## Notes

-- Ensure that you comply with the terms of service of the Time and Date website or any website from which you are scraping data.
-- Web scraping may be subject to rate limitations or restrictions imposed by the website.
-Consider incorporating delays in your script to avoid potential issues.

 ## Disclaimer

-This script is provided for educational and informational purposes only.
-The user is responsible for ensuring compliance with the terms of service of any website accessed using this script.
-The script may need adjustments if the structure of the Time and Date website changes.
+This script is for learning and fun only.
+Make sure you follow the rules of any website you use this script on.
+The script might need tweaks if the timeanddate.com website changes.

-Feel free to customize this README according to your preferences and add more details if needed.